Need help? We are available to speak to you 7 days a weekRead More

 What is judicial review in migration law?

-Judicial review is a legal process where the courts review the lawfulness of a decision or action made by a government body, like the AAT or a Minister.
+Judicial review is a legal process where the courts review the lawfulness of a decision or action made by a government body, like the ART or a Minister.
 Unlike merits review, judicial review does not reconsider the facts of the case.
 Instead, it focuses on whether the decision was made following legal and procedural correctness.

 Grounds for Judicial Review